feelingsunny/Belly_Button_diversity/README.md

 # plotly-challenge

-Plot.ly Homework - Belly Button Biodiversity
+Belly Button Biodiversity

+Interactive dashboard to explore belly button biodiversity by sample in the dataset.